-(2) The NCMP supports USACE Navigation with oversight provided by the Chief of Navigation, HQUSACE.
+(3) The NCMP supports USACE Navigation with oversight provided by the Chief of Navigation, HQUSACE.
 The Annual budget is set by HQ and work packages are developed through the 3 following activities.
 1) Districts participate in planning meetings for each year's mapping activities and provide input on both the data collection plan and desired information products.
 2) The Coastal Working Group of the USACE Hydraulics, Hydrology, and Coastal Community of Practice guides development of new data and products within the program.
 3) Routine coastal mapping operations drive requirements for sensor and software evolution.
 The program is executed by the Program Manager with oversight and direction provided by the HQ Navigation BLM.
 The Program Manager develops and manages the operations, research, and development to address needs and requirements identified through the mechanisms above.
 The program is annually reviewed to ensure the program is engaged in sound science, meeting field needs, producing valuable products, and providing technology transfer of products to end users.

-I-4-23.
+I-4-25.
 National Dam Safety Program (Portfolio Risk Assessment).

-a.
+- a.
 Program Objective.
-Direct and manage Corps-wide Portfolio Risk Assessment (PRA) and prioritization efforts through the RMC and implement a risk-informed decision-making program for all Corps dams.
+Direct and manage Corps-wide Portfolio Risk Assessment (PRA) and prioritization efforts through the RMC and implement a risk-informed decision-making program for all Corps dams. - b.

-b.
 Budget Development and Allocation Strategy.
 The following data attributes and process should be used for this RI program.

-(2) The program's budget and allocation strategy needs are driven by projections in six activities: program management, technical competency & training, data management, policy development and guidance, tools and methodology, risk management assessment, and risk analysis.
-The majority of the work is in the risk management, assessment and risk analysis activity, which performs decennial periodic assessments on each of the significant hazard or high hazard dams and appurtenant structures in the USACE inventory, which includes training facilitators and inspectors, conducting the assessments, and performing portfolio risk analysis to assess and manage the risk.
+(3) The program's budget and allocation strategy needs are driven by projections in six activities: program management, technical competency & training, data management and software development, policy development and guidance, risk management and assessment, and risk communication.
+The majority of the work is in the risk management and assessment activity, which performs decennial periodic assessments on each of the significant hazard or high hazard dams and appurtenant structures in the USACE inventory, including training facilitators and inspectors, conducting the assessments, and performing portfolio risk analysis to assess and manage the risk.
 Other activities keep the program functioning and current with best practices and lessons learned to help reduce risks to life and property from failure of a Corps dam.
 Individual work plans within each of these activities (with scope, schedule, and budget) are developed by technical leads and submitted to HQ and the RMC for ranking and prioritization.

-I-4-24.
+I-4-26.
 National Emergency Preparedness Program.

-a.
+- a.
 Program Objective.
-Provide for preparedness activities the Corps undertakes in order to respond to catastrophic disaster, caused by natural phenomena, man-made disasters (to include acts of terrorism) and support continuity of operations and government.
+Provide for preparedness activities the Corps undertakes in order to respond to catastrophic disaster, caused by natural phenomena, man-made disasters (to include acts of terrorism) and support continuity of operations and government. - b.

-b.
 Budget Development and Allocation Strategy.
-The following data attributes and process should be used for this RI program.

-(1) Parent AMSCO 084910, multiple child AMSCOs, CCS: 500 series

-(2) This National Program is outlined under several Presidential Executive Orders and Statutes, including the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
+The following data attributes and process should be used for this RI program. - (1) Parent AMSCO 084910, multiple child AMSCOs - (2) CCS: 500 series - (3) This National Program is outlined under several Presidential Executive Orders and Statutes, and authority provided by the Department of Homeland Security, Federal Emergency Management Agency under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
 Goals and objectives are defined in the Civil Works Strategic Plan.
 The cited executive directives assigned significant responsibilities for preparation (planning, training and exercises) to the Corps.
 Each Division and District develops their work package in CW-IFD consistent with guidelines provided by HQ Office of Homeland Security (OHS).
 Work Packages description of activities are as follows: CCS 510, Continuity of Operations Planning; CCS 520, Catastrophic Disaster Response Planning; and CCS 530 Emergency Operations Center Support, includes activities associated with operation and maintenance of EOC facilities.
-HQ develops work packages to include CCS 500 National level Planning and CCS 560 for training and exercises with budgets; and ranks all work packages.
+HQ develops work packages to include CCS 500 National level Planning and CCS 560 Regional and National level training and exercises with budgets; and ranks all work packages.

-I-4-25.
+I-4-27.
 National (Levee) Flood Inventory.